jcoffi/ibkr_web_api/README.md

-# Interactive Brokers Client Portal - API Docker Image
+# Interactive Brokers Client Portal API - Docker Image ( unofficial )

 This Docker image provides a ready-to-use container for the Interactive Brokers Client Portal API, making it easy to deploy and run the API server.